 Here’s why.
-A school teacher teaches one grade or one subject, depending on the level he teaches at.
-The first year or two of teaching he crams and creates lesson plans.
+A school teacher teaches one grade or one subject, depending on the level he or she teaches at.
+The first year or two of teaching she crams and creates lesson plans.
 It’s a ton of work.
-But after that he’s set.
-He knows the info for the third grade or what have you.
+But after that she’s set.
+She knows the info for the third grade or what have you.
 Any changes that come up from year to year are minor adjustments, not completely new material for an entire year.
-Plus he only has one age or level of learner at a time (mostly).
+Plus she only has one age or level of learner at a time (mostly).

 School teachers also are handling 30 little darlings (and their parents) at a time.
 So I’m not saying what they’re doing is easier, far from it, but it is different from you inside your home teaching your own children.

 As a homeschooler your students are growing year by year.
 Every single year you would be doing an enormous amount of labor to keep ahead of your students.
 Add to that multiple ages of learners at once (the more kids you have the more this problem compounds).
 Plus you’re not being paid and the kids are at home all day, making messes and wanting to eat and stuff.
 Your mom jobs don’t end between 8am and 4pm.
 You do not have time to teach like a school teacher.

 Trying to know everything before you teach it to your students will force you to neglect other things like a tidy home, sports practices, dinner on the table, your spouse, family fun time.
 Sleep.

 Begin to resent your family.

 There’s a better way